ariatemplates/usermanual/src/latest/templates/advanced/views.md

 ## Filtering

-In order to use the View filtering mechanism, <span style="background:#ffc">you simply define which of its elements should be kept</span>.
+In order to use the View filtering mechanism, you simply define which of its elements should be kept.
 This is achieved by using the `filterIn()` method.

 Let's see how it is used in a template script: